sf-wdi-18/notes/lectures/week-01/day_3_functions_and_dom/dawn/intro-to-functions.md

 In the next **10m**:

-1) Define a function `sorting` that takes two numbers and a boolean.
+1) Define a function `maxOrMin` that takes three parameters: two numbers and a boolean.

-2) If the boolean is true have it return the larger number and if false have it return the lesser number.
+2) Have it return the larger of the two numbers if the boolean is true, otherwise have it return the lesser of the numbers.

-Advice:

-* Break down the problem into descrete pieces and build the pieces separately before synthesizing them.

-* Write in sublime and paste you code into Chrome's developer tools to make sure it does what you expect.

 ---

 ##Example solution

 ```
-function sorting(num1, num2, max) {
+function maxOrMin(num1, num2, max) {
     //sort the numbers
     var sorted = [num1, num2].sort();
     if(max) {